 JACK SPRENGER – Official (Football)

-Jack Sprenger, a Tacoma native and Lincoln high and College of Puget Sound grad (1934), officiated football for over 40 years and became only the third official to be in inducted into the National Football Foundation’s College Football Hall of Fame when he was so honored in 1986.
+Jack Sprenger, Lincoln High (Tacoma) and College of Puget Sound grad (1934), officiated football for over 40 years and became only the third official to be inducted into the National Football Foundation’s College Football Hall of Fame when he was so honored in 1986.

 He worked Pacific Coast Conference and Pac-10 games for 27 years and was chosen to be the referee for the Rose Bowl, in 1953, 1959 and 1967.
 He also worked three East-West Shrine games and refereed the 1964 Sun Bowl game.
 He became the Pac-10’s Supervisor of Officials in 1971, a position he held for 15 years.
 During that time he helped write and interpret the official NCAA football rules while serving on the NCAA Football Rules, Editorial Committee.